Orlando Defense Lawyers: Sex Offender Registry

 Criminal defense attorney Corey I. Cohen established his law firm after serving as a state prosecutor.
-He brings that insight into the handling of complicated criminal cases that could result in life-changing penalties.
+He brings that insight to our team of defense attorneys who capably handle complicated criminal cases that could result in life-changing penalties.
 While any criminal conviction can impact a job or academic pursuit, sex offender registration limits opportunities for a lifetime.

 Even a Minor Criminal Conviction Can Mean Registration as a Sex Offender